robak86/hardwired/README.md

 ```

 Definitions are implemented **in separate modules** (`ts` files)
-making the original implementation completely decoupled from `hardwired`.
+making the original implementation completely decoupled from IoC details.
 Container and definitions should be treated like an **additional layer** above implementation,
 which is responsible for wiring components together by creating instances,
 injecting dependencies and managing lifetime.